jan-patrick/sketch_openmoji-picker/README.md

 ## :computer: Usage (for now)
 1. Open the Plugin window (manually or by shortcut: `⌃ (ctrl) + O`).
 2. Search for the OpenMoji you want.
-3. Drag and Drop the wanted icon into the normal Sketch window.
+3. :bangbang: Drag and Drop the wanted icon into the normal Sketch window. :bangbang:

 ### :pray: Attribution
 <p>